Sensorica/next-gen-nrp/README.md

 ## Overview
 NRP2 is a distributed, peer-to-peer contribution logging system built using Holochain.
 It enables users to track and verify contributions across various projects in a decentralized manner, with advanced features for resource management and process tracking.

+> **Note**: The current project structure is temporary.
+The system will be reimplemented using the ValueFlow specification and hREA (Holochain Resource Event Architecture) framework to ensure standardized resource and event tracking across the network.

 ## Key Features
 - **Contextual Work Management**
   - Project tracking and organization